 A systematic step-by-step approach was used to find a model structure in Eqs.
 26 and 27 which is reducing the error between the model and the measurement.
-Besides bias and factor parameters other influence quantities like $\alpha$ and $\beta$ factors were evaluated and an appropriate term was added to the equations.
+Besides bias and factor parameters other influence quantities like additional angle of attack and angle of sideslip dependent factors were evaluated and an appropriate term was added to the equations.
 Compressibility on the vane measurements was also evaluated, but no significant influence was found.
 This may change if more flight data with higher Mach numbers becomes available to the FPR process.
-The impact of the estimated model parameters on the remaining error between model and measurement are depicted in Fig. 7 and Fig. 8.
-The remaining model errors of the wind vanes sensors ( $\Delta \alpha{NB}$ , $\Delta \beta{NB}$ ) are plotted against the local reference angle of attack and angle of sideslip ( $\alpha{NB}^{l}$ , $\beta{NB}^{l}$ ).
+The impact of the estimated model parameters on the remaining error between model and measurement are depicted in Figs. 10 and 11.
+The remaining model errors of the wind vanes sensors ( $\Delta \alpha{\rm NB}$ , $\Delta \beta{\rm NB}$ ) are plotted against the local reference angle of attack and angle of sideslip ( $\alpha{\rm NB}^l$ , $\beta{\rm NB}^l$ ).
 Data from all maneuvers for the uncorrected model with no estimated parameters are shown in red together with a linear regression as a black dashed line.
 The blue lines show the data for the corrected model with estimated parameters.
 The black line shows the respective linear regression over all data for the corrected model.
 Bias and factor of the regression lines are shown in the plot legends.
-For both wind vanes the errors could be reduced significantly and are in a range of $\pm 0.5^{\circ}$ .
+For both wind vanes, the errors could be reduced significantly and are in a range of $\pm 0.5^{\circ}$ .
+The coefficients of the regression line indicate also that for both sensors the linear error trend could be nearly removed.
+The identified sensor models for the wind vanes were applied for the correction of the nose boom measurements.
+For this purpose, the Eq.
+26 was inverted using the sensor measurements as input for the calculation of $\alpha{NB}^{l}$ and $\beta{\rm NB}^l$ .
+The calibrated nose boom data were used as a reference for other sensors which is discussed in the following section.

-(c) $\alpha{NB}$ vs. local $\alpha{NB}^l$ reference with corrected model.